Manjey73/ModFarm_View/README.md

 # ModFarm_View

                     Farm Management Module
-The farm management module for Rapid Scada is designed to manage technological processes.
+The farm management module for RapidScada is designed to manage technological processes.
 The module is designed to replace equipment such as Orion Hotraco Agri, Rotem Control and Management and others like it.
 At the same time, combining the functionality of management, monitoring and other functionality available in Rapid Scada of your choice.

 The module is intended primarily for small farms that cannot afford to purchase the specified equipment.